Ambulatory ElectrocardiogramSkip to the navigation

 Ambulatory EKG monitoring is done to:

-- Look for and record irregular heartbeats that occur intermittently or during certain activities.
+- Look for and record irregular heartbeats that come and go or happen during certain activities.

-- Find out what is causing chest pain, dizziness, or fainting.
-These are symptoms of possible heart problems.
+- Find out what is causing chest pain or pressure, dizziness, or fainting.
+These may be symptoms of heart problems.

 - Check to see if treatment for an irregular heartbeat is working.